“Where two of you are together, I am present.”

 The human mind: rather a chest of drawers or a cloud?

-One could see the human mind as a collection of boxes and each box is filled.
-So, a kind of chest of drawers in which one can store all kinds of things.
+One could see the human mind as a collection of boxes, a kind of chest of drawers in which one can store all kinds of things.
 There is a clear subdivision.
 In each tray, there is a concept.
-What is stored in one tray, is not at the same time half and half in 30 other trays.
-If one opens a tray, one expects to find what one has left behind there the last time the tray was closed.
+What is stored in one tray, is not in 30 other trays.
+If one opens a tray, one expects to find what one has left behind the last time the tray was closed.
 The human mind can be seen as an immensely complex chest of drawers.

 Another analogy is that of a cloud.
 No boxes here.
-It’s not possible to grab a content.
+It’s not possible to grab content.
 A cloud cannot be divided into clear-cut pieces.
 A cloud is constantly changing.
-Every time one looks, the cloud looks somewhat different.
+Each time one looks, the cloud looks somewhat different.

-We think in clear concepts.
-Behind this (or below or whatever you want to call it), however, there is also a lot of content (mental, spiritual, psychological…) that is not present in the form of concepts.
-We are closer to a cloud than to a chest of drawers.
+We think in concepts.
+Behind this (or below or what you want), however, there is also a lot of content (mental, spiritual, psychological…) that is not present in the form of concepts.
+We are in this closer to a cloud than to a chest of drawers.
 We are also closer to neurophysiology.
 There are no cabinets or boxes in the central nervous system.
 There is also no cloud of course.
 It is an analogy.
 The aim is to identify what can be meant by ‘beyond the conceptual’.

-Nothing has deep meaning, other than what a signifier gives to it
+Nothing has deep meaning, other than what a sense-giver gives to it.

 Well, this sense-giver doesn’t act from a chest of drawers.
 The fact that something has meaning to someone is not the result of a conceptually manageable decision.
 It’s a cloud-event.